actions-marketplace-validations/RaphaelNeumann_json-to-env-action/README.md

 ## How it works

-This action uses the input in `secrets` to read all the secrets in the JSON format, and exporting all the variables one by one.
+This action uses the input in `json_envs` to read a JSON in key-value pairs format, and exporting all the variables one by one.

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE)

 ## Contributions
 Contributions are welcome!
 Past contributors:

 - Tamas Kadar @KTamas
+- José Luis Pereira @oNaiPs